-Challenge number Detail of challenge 1 67% of disadvantaged pupils have additional SEND, specifically cognitive learning difficulties, requiring further intervention to address specific barriers to learning.
-2 Attendance data shows that 50% of disadvantaged pupils have persistent levels of absence (90% or below) or inconsistent punctuality.
-Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
-3 Assessments, observations and discussions with pupils indicate poor language and communication skills.
+Challenge number Detail of challenge 1 71% of disadvantaged pupils have additional SEND, specifically cognitive learning difficulties, requiring further intervention to address specific barriers to learning.
+2 Assessments, observations and discussions with pupils indicate poor language and communication skills.
 Some pupils have limited vocabulary and word recognition which has impacted on progress in reading and writing (particularly with spelling) and, ultimately, across all subjects in the curriculum.
-4 Our assessments and observations indicate that the wellbeing of many of our disadvantaged pupils is impacted by low aspirations, low self-esteem and confidence to a greater extent than for other pupils.
-5 Our observations have shown that many of our disadvantaged pupils are impacted by low levels of engagement from home.
+3 Our assessments and observations indicate that the wellbeing of many of our disadvantaged pupils is impacted by low aspirations, low self-esteem and confidence to a greater extent than for other pupils.
+4 Our observations have shown that many of our disadvantaged pupils are impacted by low levels of engagement from home.